Recovering 3D structural properties of galaxies from SDSS-like photometry: Introduction

-In the present paper we describe the construction and usage of a 3-dimensional galaxy model which can be fitted to single or multi-wavelength galaxy imaging.
-We create a sample of simple idealistic 2-component (bulge\,+\,disc) test galaxies.
-Although we acknowledge the recent findings about fundamental differences between the origin of disc galaxy bulges and elliptical galaxies, we make no such distinction here, since we are interested in the structural properties only and not the actual nature of the components.
-We plant these galaxies into artificial Sloan Digital Sky Survey (SDSS) images and remodel them using our 3-dimension modelling software.
-By comparing the restored galactic parameters to the initial ones, we determine the limitations of the interplay between SDSS imaging and our modelling software.
-Above all, we are interested in the reliability of the recovered inclination angles and axial ratios of galactic components, since the potential ability to determine these parameters is the main advantage of our model over the 1- and 2-dimensional models.
+In apparently elliptical galaxies, extended disc-like structures can often be detected \citep{Krajnovic:08,Krajnovic:13, Arnold:14}.
+For example, 2D photometric studies of large samples of SDSS galaxies have demonstrated that the bulge-to-disc luminosity ratio (B/D) does not show a clear-cut separation between spheroidal and disc-like galaxies; instead, galaxies occupy the whole range of B/D \citep{Simard:11,Lackner:12,Mendel:14,Meert:15}\footnote{Note that the continuum in B/D from spheroidal to disc galaxies is partly caused by the automated modelling procedure, where adding a second component helps to reduce the $\chi^2$ value.
+However, for single component fits, the distribution of S\'{e}rsic indexes is also continuous.}.
+Thus in addition to clearly disc-like galaxies, it should be feasible to estimate the inclination angles of many galaxies with rather large B/D ratios.
+However, the accuracy of such estimates has yet to be tested.

-Our present analysis is based on the SDSS Data Release~8 \citep{Aihara:11}.
-We have used the main galaxy sample, downloaded from the Catalog Archive Server (CAS).
-We have limited the galaxy sample to be brighter than the $r$-band Petrosian magnitude 17.77.
-The details of the used sample are described in \citet{Tempel:12}.
-The DR\,8 sample is greatly improved over the previous data releases, in the sense that all the imaging data have been reprocessed with an improved sky-subtraction algorithm and a final, self-consistent photometric recalibration and flat-field determination.
-This improvement makes the DR\,8 a good testing ground for detailed photometrical modelling.
+In the present paper we describe the construction and usage of an axisymmetric 3D galaxy model which can be fitted to single or multi-wavelength galaxy imaging.
+For testing the model in a realistic situation, we create a sample of simple idealistic 2-component (spheroid\,+\,disc) test galaxies.
+We plant these test galaxies into artificial Sloan Digital Sky Survey (SDSS) images and remodel them using our modelling software.
+By comparing the restored galactic parameters to the initial ones, we determine the limitations of the interplay between the SDSS imaging and the 3D modelling method.